conorwalsh1/ceart-kids-quiz/README.md

 -   [Stack Overflow](https://stackoverflow.com/questions/22549032/illegal-use-of-break-statement-javascript) : I was trying to use the "break" statement which I thought would end the loop generating quiz questions but it said "illegal use of break".
 I then researched online and found that the "return" statement was a better fit as it would break the execution flow of the function and that break was used more for 'for' or 'while' loops.

+-   [Stack Overflow](https://stackoverflow.com/questions/3304014/how-to-interpolate-variables-in-strings-in-javascript-without-concatenation) : I used this resource to figure out how to interpolate the final score into the string of if statements that appear in the generateNextQuestion function.

 -   [YouTube](https://www.youtube.com/watch?v=MLfAW55_4cY) : I followed the first part of this tutorial to acheive the desired effect of a hover olay for my buttons.

 -   [W3Schools](https://www.w3schools.com/cssref/pr_border-style.asp) : I used this site as I was looking to remove a border style that was appearing dotted when I just wanted a simple plain border.

+-   [W3Schools](https://www.w3schools.com/jsref/prop_pushbutton_disabled.asp) : I used this site as I was looking for a way to stop the correct answer button from being clicked more than once which was incrementing the score infinitely based on how many time the user clicked the same correct answer.

 - My functions incrementScore and incrementIncorrectScore were taken from the 'Love Maths' Code Institute walkthrough, I replaced the Id's with my own.